-- 10.2.1.
+- 10.1.
+Environmental Health: Health Impact Assessment.
+One Health Approach - 10.1.1.
+Environmental Health through Environmental Determinants of Health - 10.1.2.
+Interaction of Health and Environment with One Health Approach - 10.1.3.
+Health in All Policies.
+Health Impact Assessment Tools - 10.2.
+Water Quality: Supply - 10.2.1.
 Sanitary Quality of Water: Sources of Contamination and Health Risks Emerging Contaminants - 10.2.2.
 Infrastructures of Water Supplies for Human Consumption - 10.2.3.
-Drinking Water Treatment Products for the Treatment of Drinking Water - 10.2.4.
+Drinking Water Treatment.
+Products for the Treatment of Drinking Water - 10.2.4.
 Quality Control of Water for Human Consumption - 10.2.5.
 Disinfection By-products - 10.2.6.
 Communication of Water Quality to the Population - 10.3.
-Water Quality Recreational Waters: Swimming Pool and Bathing Waters - 10.3.1.
+Water Quality.
+Recreational Waters: Swimming Pools and Bathing Waters - 10.3.1.
 Risks Associated with the Use of Recreational Waters - 10.3.2.
-Requirements for Swimming Pool and Water Park Facilities - 10.3.3.
+Requirements for Swimming Pool and Aquatic Park Facilities - 10.3.3.
 Treatments to Ensure Water and Air Quality Products - 10.3.4.
-Control of the Sanitary Quality of Water and Air - 10.3.5.
+Control of the Sanitary Quality of Water and Air

+- 10.3.5.
 Bathing Water Quality Requirements - 10.3.6.
-Water Pollution Prevention Measures - 10.3.7.
-Sanitary and Environmental Monitoring and Control of Bathing Waters - 10.3.8.
+Measures to Prevent Bathing Water Contamination - 10.3.7.
+Surveillance and Sanitary and Environmental Control of Bathing Water - 10.3.8.
 Communication of Risks to the Population - 10.4.
 Environmental Management of Legionellosis - 10.4.1.
-Bacteria From an Environmental Health Perspective - 10.4.2.
-Facilities and Equipment Involved and Preventive Measures - 10.4.3.
+Bacteria from an Environmental Health Perspective - 10.4.2.
+Installations and Equipment Involved and Preventive Measures - 10.4.3.
 Control Strategies and Responsibilities - 10.4.4.
-Examples of Cases and Outbreaks Apprenticeships - 10.5.
+Examples of Cases and Outbreaks.
+Lessons Learned - 10.5.
 Public Health and Chemical Safety - 10.5.1.
 International Chemical Risk Management - 10.5.2.
-Hazard Classification and Communication: Labeling and Safety Data Sheets - 10.5.3.
-Registers for the Protection of Human Health and the Environment against Chemical Hazards Evaluation, Authorization and Restrictions of Chemical Substances - 10.5.4.
-Biocides Administrative Control Over Activities and Users
+Hazard Classification and Hazard Communication: Labeling and Safety Data Sheets - 10.5.3.
+Registers for the Protection of Human Health and the Environment against Chemical Hazards.
+Evaluation, Authorization and Restrictions of Chemical Substances and Mixtures - 10.5.4.
+Biocides, Administrative Control over Activities and User. - 10.6.
+Environmental Management of Vector-borne Diseases - 10.6.1.
+Main Vectors - 10.6.2.
+Impact on Health - 10.6.3.
+Vector Control Strategies - 10.7.
+Public Health Impact of Contaminated Soil, Solid Waste and Contaminated Wastewater - 10.7.1.
+Contaminating and Emerging Sources - 10.7.2.
+Pollution Prevention Measures - 10.7.3.
+Monitoring Systems and Control Strategies - Monitoring and Control of Physical Contamination and Natural Radioactivity to Protect Public Health - 10.8.1.
+Natural Radioactivity - 10.8.2.
+Routes of Exposure - 10.8.3.
+Radioactivity in Drinking Water and its Regulation - 10.8.4.
+Radon as a Parameter in Indoor Air Quality and its Management